lumoslabs/broadside/README.md

 end
 ```

-From here, developers can use broadside's command-line interface to initiate a basic deployment:
+From here, developers can use broadside's command-line interface to initiate a basic deployment and Launch the
+configured `command` as an ECS Service:

 ```bash
 broadside deploy full --target production_web --tag $GIT_TAG